hrishim/UnofficialKey_SanskritPrimer_MadhavDeshpande/src/deshpande/chapter_16.md

 | कर्तरि प्रयोग (Active voice) |  |  | |
 | **कर्मणि प्रयोग** (Transitive Passive Voice) | | | |

+**Note that all passive forms are identical with the forms of a 4<sup>th</sup> conjugation middle verb such as मन्**

 ### Intransitive Passive - भावे प्रयोग

+In Sanskrit one can have an intransitive passive construction for any intransitive verb, and for transitive verbs used without objects.
+The focus of the construction is neither the agent, nor the object (which does not exist in this case anyway), but the action (भाव) itself.
+Thus intransitive constructions can be rendered into English as:

+- The action of going is done by Rama
+- The action of going was done by my friends
+- The action of eating should be done by the King

+While strange in English, these sentences are frequent in Sanskrit and are often considered more polite than the corresponding active constructions.

+In intransitive passive the agent takes the instrumental case (तृतीया विभक्ति) and **the passive verb is always in third person singular**.